jimender2/Team-Pseudo/Journal.md

 ### 3/17/2020, 11:00AM - 2:30PM - Fixed Variable evaluation Issue and Do While Loops Were Added.
 Issue was discovered by Jonathan and Josiah where variables could be modified during evaluation.
 A mini fix was implemented.
 Do While Loops were also added.

+### 3/24/2020, 1:00PM - 3:00PM - Testing of Website
+Jonathan did some testing of the website to see if features were properly working.

+### 3/29/2020, 3:00PM - 6:00PM - Added main module evaluation
+Jonathan added main module evaluation and did some branch merging to start bringing everything together.